jduck/bs25-slides/slides.md

    * Study commonly occurring classes of bugs
    * Learn from bugs and exploits in kernelCTF
      * Fix recurring exploit techniques (cross-cache)
+4. Hire security staff!
-4. Prioritize fixing bugs from syzkaller
+5. Prioritize fixing bugs from syzkaller

 # Recommendations for Users